 Perhaps this is why I have been unable to communicate with physicists.
 To discuss fundamental immutable field generators is anathema to “modern” physics.
 The tragicomedy is that once one physicist gets it and translates between my language and theirs then it will go viral.

 But onward to astrophysicists.
 You need to cd ../../1921 (go back a century in time) with the knowledge that fields have generators which are immutable.
 Now think!
-That means that any mass that falls into a black hole may shift mass to energy and what does that do to your precious gravity?
+That means that any matter-energy that falls into a black hole may reveal more shielded energy and what does that do to your precious gravity?
 What else?
 Think!

 Well, it means that black holes are only so deep (in a general relativity sense).
 There is a limit to field generator density, because they are immutable, so if you want to believe nothing escapes but hawking radiation then why is so much going on in the universe?
 I suggest more is escaping the black hole than you realize.